ar-io/docs/docs/src/gateways/ar-io-node/bundler.md

 **NOTE**: The above filters must be placed in the `.env` file for the core gateway service, not the bundler.

 Gateways handle data item indexing asynchronously.
-This means they establish a que of items to index, and work on processing the que in the background while the gateway continues with its normal operations.
-If a gateway has broad indexing filters, there can be some latency in indexing data items from the bundler while the gateway works through its que.
+This means they establish a queue of items to index, and work on processing the queue in the background while the gateway continues with its normal operations.
+If a gateway has broad indexing filters, there can be some latency in indexing data items from the bundler while the gateway works through its queue.

 #### Optimistic Indexing

-Gateway operators can prioritize indexing specific data items, putting them at the front of the que.
-The bundler service can submit data items for prioritized indexing on their associated gateway.

-Only gateway operators are able to prioritize indexing, so an admin key is required for the request to be successful.
-This key should be made available in the environmental files for BOTH the core gateway, and the bundler, and should be provided as `AR_IO_ADMIN_KEY`:
+Gateway operators control access to their [optimistic data item indexing](../../glossary.md#optimistic-indexing) API via an admin key that must be supplied by all bundling clients in order for their requests to be accepted.
+This key should be made available in the environment configuration files for BOTH the core gateway, and the bundler, and should be provided as `AR_IO_ADMIN_KEY`:

 ```bash
 AR_IO_ADMIN_KEY="Admin password"